Are you a 'Highly Sensitive Person'?

 Good news or bad news?

 Modern Western culture doesn't usually value the kind of qualities I'm exploring here, and if you're in the minority who experience the world this way you'll probably feel that you're 'different'.
 That's not always true of course; you might be lucky enough to have a close circle of friends who experience the world similarly.
 But most of us will have felt 'odd' or wonder why we react so differently from other people.
 Those with the HS trait filter out less of their experience and process it more slowly.
 As a result we're easily overaroused and can feel uncomfortable in the chaotic or noisy environments that are often part of modern life.
 All this means that those with the HS trait are more prone to psychological distress than other people when confronted with challenging circumstances.
+Many of those who seek counselling or psychotherapy have the Highly Sensitive trait.

 But there's an upside to all this.
 Highly sensitive children who have a nurturing home life will actually do better than other kids in the same circumstances, and are often able to use their unusual way of relating to the world to great benefit.
 Because you experience the world differently - and process those experiences more deeply - you can excel in many areas of life.